bragabruno/bragabruno.github.io/README.md

-This Bruno Braga's web developer portfolio.
+This is Bruno Braga's web developer portfolio.
 And it is based on the above resources:

 Spectral by HTML5 UP
 html5up.net | @ajlkn